-What is a domain name, exactly?
+What is a web domain name, exactly?

 Every device on the Internet has an Internet Protocol (IP) address.
 To access information from the Internet, such as the page you are reading now, requires access via this IP address.
 This string of numbers and, in the case of IPv6, letters tells the browser the location of a server, letting it look there for a particular file.